DevExpress/saucelabs-connector/README.md

         return saucelabsConnector.waitForFreeMachines(machineCount, requestInterval, maxAttemptCount);
     })
     .then(function () {
-        // Starts a remote browser on SauceLabs with the specified url return saucelabsConnector.startBrowser(browserInfo, pageUrl, jobName);
+        // Starts a remote browser on SauceLabs with the specified url.
+        // jobOptions and jobTimeout are optional arguments. return saucelabsConnector.startBrowser(browserInfo, pageUrl, jobOptions, jobTimeout);
     })
     .then(function (browser) {
         saucelabsBrowser = browser;